jquery/learn.jquery.com/content/jquery-basics/selecting-elements.md

 form elements based on their state or type using standard CSS selectors.

 ### :button
-Selects &lt;button> elements and elements with type="button"
+Selects <button> elements and elements with type="button"

 #### :checkbox
 Selects inputs with type="checkbox"